 I would faint often and had many days off school because of the pain and the heaviness of my periods.
 There were many times I could not sit down because of the pain in my bottom and then I would also have intense pain at ovulation time.
 I can remember crying out in pain even at school.
 The analgesia choice then was soluble aspirin.

-My Mum would often take me to the Dr's who, at the time was very old fashioned and didn't offer much except telling me to grin and bear it!
+My Mum would often take me to the doctor who was very old fashioned and didn’t offer much except telling me to grin and bear it!
 Four years later our GP died and we got a new younger one.
 He put me on the pill (oral contraceptive pill) at age 13, and I was on it for 10 years before I had any investigations into my suffering.
-I still had my periods on the pill and still had terrible pain, the bleeding wasn't as heavy as before but still bad.
+I still had my periods on the pill and still had terrible pain, the bleeding wasn’t as heavy as before but still bad.

-My Mum had never given up on me and had persisted with Drs throughout my childhood.
+My mum had never given up on me and had persisted with doctors throughout my childhood.
 No one in our family had endometriosis though.
-Sadly, just shortly after my diagnosis, my Mum died from breast cancer.
+Sadly, just shortly after my diagnosis, my mum died from breast cancer.

 I had another laparoscopy and laser surgery to blast some endo deposits.
 That marriage ended but I remarried and managed to get pregnant.
 I got pregnant three more times, all ending in miscarriages at 9 weeks.
 Eventually I got pregnant 2 weeks after another lap that was excision.
 This pregnancy was successful, I got my daughter who is now 24, sadly she has endo too.
 I had several more laps and excisions.
 That husband left me when I was giving birth to my daughter at age 29, but I did meet a wonderful man from Australia and moved here 3 years later.